v-makoud/Azure-Industry-docs/azure-industry-docs/retail/retail-data-management-overview.md

 Initially, data is loaded into Azure in its native format, and is stored accordingly.
 Receiving and managing disparate data sources can be daunting, but Microsoft Azure offers services to load data into the cloud quickly and easily, making it available for processing in the data management pipeline.

 Azure has several helpful services for migrating data.
 The choice depends on the type of data being migrated.
-[Azure Data Migration](/azure/dms/dms-overview) Services for SQL Server and the [Azure Import/Export Service](/azure/storage/common/storage-import-export-service) are services to help get data into Azure.
-Other data ingress services to consider include [Azure Data Factory](/azure/data-factory) and [Azure Logic Apps](/azure/logic-apps/) connectors.
+[Azure Data Migration](/azure/dms/dms-overview?WT.mc_id=retaildm-docs-dastarr) Services for SQL Server and the [Azure Import/Export Service](/azure/storage/common/storage-import-export-service?WT.mc_id=retaildm-docs-dastarr) are services to help get data into Azure.
+Other data ingress services to consider include [Azure Data Factory](/azure/data-factory?WT.mc_id=retaildm-docs-dastarr) and [Azure Logic Apps](/azure/logic-apps/?WT.mc_id=retaildm-docs-dastarr) connectors.
 Each has its own features and should be investigated to see which technology works best for the given situation.

 Data ingestion isn’t limited to Microsoft technologies.
-Through the [Azure Marketplace](https://azuremarketplace.microsoft.com), retailers may configure many different vendor databases in Azure to work with existing on-premises systems.
+Through the [Azure Marketplace](https://azuremarketplace.microsoft.com?WT.mc_id=retaildm-docs-dastarr), retailers may configure many different vendor databases in Azure to work with existing on-premises systems.

 Not all data must be maintained in Azure.
-For example, Point of Sale (POS) data may be held on-premises so Internet outages do not impact sales transactions.
-This data can be queued and uploaded to Azure on a schedule (perhaps nightly or weekly) for use in analysis, but always treating the on-premises data as the source of truth.
+For example, Point of Sale (POS?WT.mc_id=retaildm-docs-dastarr) data may be held on-premises so Internet outages do not impact sales transactions.
+This data can be queued and uploaded to Azure on a schedule (perhaps nightly or weekly?WT.mc_id=retaildm-docs-dastarr) for use in analysis, but always treating the on-premises data as the source of truth.

 ## Prepare